- Purchase the complete Expat Arrivals Australia Guide (PDF)

-For many, buying property is synonymous with ticking boxes and filling out forms.
-Such a large purchase certainly warrants its fair share of red tape, and expats looking to become a homeowner in a country other than their own will have to be ready to take on a whole new set of rules and regulations.
+Buying property certainly warrants its fair share of red tape, and expats looking to become homeowners in a country other than their own will have to be ready to navigate a whole new set of rules and regulations.

 When buying property in Australia, expats should note that the process will vary from state to state, but there are some general steps that apply on a national level.
 Here's an outline of what to expect.